alemar11/ios-watchos-tvos-macos-resources/README.md

 * [LLARingSpinnerView](https://github.com/lipka/LLARingSpinnerView)
 * [MFLFoldingClock](https://github.com/MattFoley/MFLTransformingDigits) - This is a highly complex animation library for showing numbers changing, be it a countdown, a clock, or a scoreboard.
 It now allows for any size frame with special affine transforms.
 * [MGFinderView](https://github.com/matteogobbi/MGFinderView)
+* [MKSHorizontalLineProgressView](https://github.com/kamarshad/MKSHorizontalLineProgressView) - It is a subclass of UIView and provides you horizontal progress line view with filled percentage value.
 * [MMMaterialDesignSpinner](https://github.com/misterwell/MMMaterialDesignSpinner)
 * [MZLoading](https://github.com/SergheiMazur/MZLoading)
 * [PQFCustomLoaders](https://github.com/poolqf/PQFCustomLoaders)